 Seattle University Theatre is joining forces with the undergraduate theatre training programs from Cornish College of the Arts and the University of Washington to present Uncharted Waters, a virtual tri-production of two plays: William Shakespeare’s Twelfth Night, and a new devised work, Bodies of Water, responding to the themes of Twelfth Night.

 The performances run online March 11 through 13.
 Tickets are free for all students and $5 for general admission, and go on sale February 11 through the UW Arts Ticket Office.
-Details and the link to tickets are available on the Uncharted Waters website.

 The Uncharted Waters project will also host a virtual symposium on the future of Seattle theatre on Saturday, February 13 from 1:30 to 3 p.m.
 PST.
 Hosted by Seattle theatre-maker and educator Jay O’Leary-Woods, Co-Artistic Director of Sound Theatre Company, the symposium will feature local artists discussing their visions for our regional theatre scene and answering student questions about entering the profession.
 The symposium is free and open to the public.
 RSVP on the website.